14 Hugely Popular TV Shows Filmed in Wales

 11. Keeping Faith

 A mystery thriller, Keeping Faith was filmed both in Welsh and English, so can be watched in either language.
-It’s another TV series set in a fictional Welsh town – Abercorran this time – and is filmed around Carmarthenshire, particularly the town of Laugharne.
+It’s another TV series set in a fictional Welsh town – Abercorran this time.
+For those who are wondering where is keeping faith filmed it was around Carmarthenshire, particularly the town of Laugharne.
 The show follows Eve Myles’ character as she struggles to keep her family together after her husband’s disappearance.

 Another bilingual series, this crime drama stars Sian Reese-Williams and was originally broadcast exclusively in Welsh on S4C under the name Craith.
 Much of the filming took place around Bangor and Snowdonia, giving it the beautifully menacing environment necessary for its increasingly dark storylines.